ray-project/ray/doc/source/tune.rst

 Tune is a Python library for experiment execution and hyperparameter tuning at any scale.
 Core features:

   * Launch a multi-node :ref:`distributed hyperparameter sweep <tune-distributed>` in less than 10 lines of code.
   * Supports any machine learning framework, including PyTorch, XGBoost, MXNet, and Keras.
-See `examples here <tune-examples.html>`_.
+See :ref:`examples here <tune-guides-overview>`.
   * Natively `integrates with optimization libraries <tune-searchalg.html>`_ such as `HyperOpt <https://github.com/hyperopt/hyperopt>`_, `Bayesian Optimization <https://github.com/fmfn/BayesianOptimization>`_, and `Facebook Ax <http://ax.dev>`_.
   * Choose among `scalable algorithms <tune-schedulers.html>`_ such as `Population Based Training (PBT)`_, `Vizier's Median Stopping Rule`_, `HyperBand/ASHA`_.
   * Visualize results with `TensorBoard <https://www.tensorflow.org/get_started/summaries_and_tensorboard>`__.